 Among the awards Purcell has received are the Creighton University Distinguished Faculty Service Award, the Nebraska Society of CPAs Public Service Award, and the Outstanding Accounting Educator Award.
 He was named the Beta Alpha Psi National Business Information Professional of the Year and has twice been named by Accounting Today as one of the Top 100 Most Influential People in Accounting.

-the memory of Arthur J. Dixon, a CPA who had an
+award honors the memory of Arthur J. Dixon, a CPA who

-outstanding record of service to the tax profession and
+had an outstanding record of service to the tax

-to the AICPA Tax Division.
-The award was established
+profession and to the AICPA Tax Division.
+The award was

-after his death in 1981 to honor outstanding CPAs in the
+established after his death in 1981 to honor outstanding

-area of taxes and is the highest award given by the
+CPAs in the area of taxes and is the highest award given

 Thomas Purcell with Patricia Thompson